 Chris Murphy, Pascoal Fernandez and Liam Thom were rigged up in sport-mode (jib and main) at 2pm on Tuesday the 16th June.
 While Pascoal started promptly, Chris dilly-dallied and Liam waited for him to catch up before crossing the start line.
 There was a force 3 south-easterly which meant a beat on the second leg to buoy 3.
 Two laps were raced with Liams faster first lap taking 3140.
 Chris was a minute behind with Pascoal on 41.

 On Thursday evening there were 6 boats ready to race at 6pm with Simon Giles just behind.
 The main group intended to race one lap of the time trial course and then change the course to have an informal race with a better beat.
 Yvonne Pike and Ian Wilkinson got the best start but the wind was fluky in-shore and Ian infringed social distancing etiquette with Yvonne at buoy 1 and had to do a penalty.
 Liam, again in sport mode, got ahead and eventually finished first but like the other Tuesday sailors could not improve his time.
-Meanwhile Ian had caught Yvonne up and gallantly persuaded her that, despite rule 18.3, she was in the wrong and should do a penalty turn for his earlier indiscretion.
-Ian was probably fastest on corrected time but did not think to bring a chronograph.
+Ian was probably fastest on corrected time but did not have a chronograph.

 Meanwhile, Simon Giles was taking it a bit more seriously.
 He aborted his lap and was now rattling round in a force 4 setting a very impressive 2447.

 On Saturday morning there were a good number of boats trying to beat Simons time in a sunny force 4 southerly.
-John Shenton landed on the beach looking very pleased with his 2625 and Ian also came in early reporting a fastest lap of 2532 despite inexplicably managing to capsize.
+John Shenton landed on the beach looking very pleased with his 2625 and Ian also came in early reporting a fastest lap of 2532 despite a capsize.